 In the summer of 1963, Donald Baker traveled to Nice with his Oberlin college friend, David Dutton, to study with Marcel Tabuteau and to assimilate his ideas about phrasing.
 Just one year later at the age of 21, Don won the position of Principal Oboe of the Dallas Symphony Orchestra performing there for nine years.
 In 1973, he became Principal Oboe of the Detroit Symphony Orchestra where he performed for over 40 years.
 Don performed as soloist with the Orchestra more than thirty times during his tenure.
-Below is a transcription of his handwritten notes.
+Below is a transcription of Don’s handwritten notes taken in Nice during the summer of 1963 when he and David Dutton were studying with Marcel Tabuteau.

 Donald Baker Notes